 March 4, 2024 Agenda (Note: This is a change in the meeting date so that the board can attend the Robert Cherry Civic Center Ribbon Cutting Ceremony.)

 The Board is approved to have seven to nine members who serve for four-year terms.

 There are several committees that work to advance the mission of Paducah Main Street.

+The Planning Department offers several programs to encourage development, beautification, rehabilitation, and stabilization of the Historic Downtown area.
 Assistance also is provided in completing state and federal applications for historic tax credits.

 A section of Paducah’s historic downtown is an Entertainment Destination Center.
 The Center boosts restaurant and hospitality industries by allowing customers to take to-go alcoholic drinks in designated cups from participating businesses to stroll our historic streets, browse the windows of our local boutiques, watch the towboats on the river, and partake in outdoor events.

 - Downtown Parking